fligt/deepzoomup/README.md

 > Easily share your high resolution photos as deep zoom images with the world.

+The ability to create and share web based high resolution interactive deep zoom images is a basic need in almost any heritage science project.
+Unfortunately this used to be a technically demanding job, out of reach for mortals with limited coding skills.
+Until now...

-Creating large interactive deep zoom images on the web used to be a technically demanding job.
-Until now.
-This Python package *deepzoomup* has been made to easily convert your high resolution images and publish them on line as interactive deep zoom images for anyone to admire or study.
+This python package `deepzoomup` can convert your high resolution images and and publish them on-line as interactive deep zoom images on your Backblaze cloud storage.

 # What you need to do